 Bridget Terry Long, Saris Professor of Education and Economics and academic dean, HGSE

 Karen Mapp, senior lecturer on education and director of the Education Policy and Management Master’s Program, HGSE

-Eric Waldo, executive director of First Lady Michelle Obama's Reach Higher initiative
+Eric Waldo, executive director of former First Lady Michelle Obama's Reach Higher initiative

 Rick Weissbourd, senior lecturer on education and faculty director of Human Development and Psychology, HGSE